reyhanfenosiol/reyhanfenosiol/README.md

 # 💫 About Me:
-🎓 I am currently studying at Institut Teknologi Sepuluh Nopember, Indonesia, specializing in thesis research on prompt engineering for recommendation systems using large language models.<br><br>🤖 Passionate about data-driven solutions, I am eager to apply my expertise in data analysis, business intelligence, and AI-driven recommendations to real-world challenges.<br><br>💼 I am open to opportunities as a Data Analyst, Business Analyst, or Prompt Engineer Specialist, where I can contribute my skills while continuously learning and growing.
+🎓 I am currently studying at Institut Teknologi Sepuluh Nopember, Indonesia, specializing in thesis research on prompt engineering for recommendation systems using large language models.<br><br>🤖 Passionate about data-driven solutions, I am eager to apply my expertise in data analysis, business intelligence, and AI-driven recommendations to real-world challenges.<br><br>💼 I am open to opportunities as a Data Analyst, Research Analyst, Business Analyst, or Prompt Engineer Specialist, where I can contribute my skills while continuously learning and growing.

 ## 🌐 Socials: